shorinji/LotroPluginExamples/README.md

 ## About LOTRO plugins

 Coded in the Lua language, plugins can extend the game with some new custom functionality not included from the start.
+Plugins for lotro are more restricted than plugins in certain other games (wow), where you can automate just about anything.

+### What a plugin can do

+* Draw custom User Interfaces
+* Interact with chat: register new commands, write text
+* Subscribe to game events and run code as a reaction
+* Save and load data to keep state between sessions of play

+### What a plugin cannot do

+#### Simulate user interaction

+This includes moving the character, attack or interact with objects or npcs, trigger quickslots.
+Basically if something shows up in the Keybinding menu, you cannot trigger it with code.

 ## Howto install and manage plugin